Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Endure**: Once a round when you take damage, you gain two stacks of _regeneration_.

-_Regeneration_: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
-The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus.
+_Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
+The maximum amount of regeneration stacks you can have, equals to two plus your proficiency bonus._

 ---